hyungkwonko/hyungkwonko.github.io/about/index.md

 Senior at Hanyang University in South Korea who is studying mathematics, industrial engineering and computer science.
 The goal of life is to become a data scientist who has the real vision and insight.
 Currently working on the CRM project at LG electronics.

+Starting to write blog posts mainly for the purpose of neatly documenting what I have learned so I can look up whenever they are required.
+Will mainly cover the range from basic statistics to the state-of-the-art deep learning techniques.

+Currently interested in big data, machine learning, abstract topology and quantum mechanics.

 [Download CV](https://github.com/hyungkwonko/CV)
 <br/>